 - You can click here if you want to learn more about how it’s possible to become much, much faster with mental calculations.

-- If you want to be a little more hardcore about the whole thing, as soon as your decision to participate is taken, you’re encouraged to either leave a Facebook comment next to a relevant post or e-mail us directly at email@example.com and declare your intention to go through all the events during week or day X. This is a commitment device to make sure you don’t procrastinate everything indefinitely.
-You can spread out all the different challenges over many different days.
-You can also choose to do everything on the same day and follow a strict schedule as if you had been competing in a real championship.
+If you want to be a little more hardcore about the whole thing, as soon as your decision to participate is taken, you’re encouraged to either leave a Facebook comment next to a relevant post or e-mail us directly at email@example.com and declare your intention to go through all the events on day or week X. This is a commitment device to make sure you don’t procrastinate everything indefinitely.

 As usual, we’re hoping to see plenty of complete beginners, newcomers, casual hobbyists and experts participating and showing us what they can do!